Ralph Kauten, M.B.A.

 Mr. Kauten, Lucigen's Chairman and CEO, has served as co-founder and leader in a number of biotechnology companies, including Promega Corporation, PanVera Corporation, Mirus Corporation, and Quintessence Biosciences, Inc. Designated as an Entrepreneur of the Year by Ernst and Young, Mr. Kauten serves on boards of directors and advisory boards for companies in the biotechnology, healthcare, banking, and manufacturing industries.
 Mr. Kauten holds a B.B.A. from the University of Iowa and an M.B.A. from the University of Wisconsin-Madison.

-Ms. Backhaus joined Lucigen in February 2016 as its chief financial officer responsible for managing the finance and administrative areas of the business, including human relations, legal, tax and treasury functions.
+Ms. Backhaus, Chief Financial Officer, joined Lucigen in February 2016 with management responsibilities over the finance and administrative areas of the business, including human relations, legal, tax and treasury functions.
 Prior to joining Lucigen, Ms. Backhaus was CFO of a manufacturer of highly engineered steel fabrications in Janesville, WI.
 She has fifteen years' experience in large, growth-oriented, manufacturing companies, including five years at the senior executive level.
 Ms. Backhaus has particular expertise in implementing strong financial management, manufacturing control and quality assurance systems, achieving operational efficiencies, and leading highly effective teams—in addition to respected work with boards of directors and investor communities.
-Ms. Backhaus holds a bachelor's degree in finance from the University of Wisconsin-Oshkosh.
+Ms. Backhaus holds a B.B.A. in finance from the University of Wisconsin-Oshkosh.

 Ray Bandziulis, Ph.D.